 Renewable Energy

-The Renewable Energy Strategy in the City’s Climate Action Plan (CAP) aims to increase supply and access to renewable energy for existing and new residences, commercial properties, and municipal facilities.
-Transitioning from fossil fuels to renewable energy sources like solar and wind will reduce pollution, including greenhouse gas (GHG) emissions.
+The Renewable Energy Strategy in the City’s Climate Action Plan (CAP) aims to increase supply and access to renewable energy for existing and new residential, nonresidential and municipal facilities.
+Transitioning from fossil fuels to renewable electricity sources like solar and wind will reduce pollution, including greenhouse gas (GHG) emissions.

 Explore the sections below to see what the City is doing to achieve these goals.